-A home bar makes it much easier to prepare drinks and entertain.
+A home bar makes it much easier to prepare drinks, entertain and add resale value to your home.
 You have options between a wet bar and a dry bar.
 Understand the key differences between the two bar options to help you determine which one makes sense for your space and style.

 Dry bars and wet bars both add functionality and style to your home.
 They create a counter space that provides plenty of room for you to prepare drinks and store things like liquor, mixers, and bar supplies.
 While both bar options simplify the process of entertaining guests and serving drinks, there are differences to consider before installing one in your residence.
 Simply put, a wet bar has a sink with running water.
 A dry bar is a preparation space with no sink.